-Mary Ellen O’Connell was the daughter of William O’Connell (1769-1841) and Catherine Murphy -1826), married in 1805.
+Mary O’Connell was born Mary Ellen O’Connell the daughter of William O’Connell (1769-1841) and Catherine Murphy -1826), married in 1805.
 Little did they know, when she was born on 15 August 1814 in Limerick, what greatness their daughter would go on to achieve.

 There is scant information available on Mary Ellen’s childhood in Limerick, Ireland and in 1820 she emigrated with her family America.
 The family settled in Massachusetts, where she attended the Ursuline Academy in Charlestown.
 Her mother passed away six years later, when Mary was only 12 years old.
 On the 10 of September 1834 her family became Naturalised Citizens of New England.